The worst thing you can do if your Amazon seller account gets suspended is rush a quick response to show Amazon why they were wrong to suspend you.

 Implementing procedures to prevent the issues from happening again is a big part of a successful appeal.
 You need to let Amazon know that you have learned from what went wrong and that it won’t happen again.

-If the issue was caused by buying inventory from an improper source, maybe you’ll make a plan to never buy from that source again.
+If the issue was caused by buying inventory from an improper source, make a plan to never buy from that source again.
 If the issue was due to a problem with your team inspecting your products, maybe you’ll put an additional inspection process in place for all of your outbound shipments.

 The key detail is that you need to put steps in place to make sure the initial problem won’t repeat itself.